Christian Science Monitor

 Revisiting Walden

 “If one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.” ~Henry David Thoreau, Walden Henry David Thoreau’s Walden tops my list of life-changing literature.
 It didn’t grab me the first time around.
-But after reading it a second time — when I was ready for it — I understood everything Thoreau was trying to tell me.
-Not only was I inspired to learn more about this eccentric man who revered nature and treasured solitude; I was also challenged to keep moving “in the direction of my dreams” — even when…
+But after reading it a second time, I understood everything Thoreau was trying to tell me.
+I wanted to learn more about this eccentric man who revered nature, wrote for social justice, and treasured solitude.
+His writings challenged to keep moving “in the direction of my dreams,” even when it wasn’t easy.
+After visiting Walden Pond in Concord,…

 -